 Hard hats are one of the most common pieces of PPE, and with good reason—there’s little more important than protecting against head injuries.
-Hard hats are often seen in industrial or construction zones, providing the last line of defense against falling objects, debris, and even electric shock.
+They are often seen in industrial or construction zones, providing the last line of defense against falling objects, debris, and even electric shock.

-Many companies clearly communicate the requirements for hard hat usage based on legal requirements and let people know what to expect when PPE non-compliance is observed.
-But these are only the first of several steps that employers can take to get workers to wear hard hats more often.
+Many companies clearly communicate the requirements for hard hat usage—from full brim to cap hard hats—based on legal requirements.
+And they let people know what to expect when PPE non-compliance is observed.
+But these are only the first of several steps that employers can take to get workers to wear their hats more often.

 Here are three opportunities to improve PPE compliance in your workplace.
-If workers aren’t wearing their hard hats when they should be, it may be because you haven’t implemented all four of these ways of improving hard hat usage.
+If workers aren’t wearing their required protection when they should be, it may be because you haven’t implemented all four of these ways of improving PPE usage.

 Fit and feel